stjudecloud/workflows/style-guide.md

     - see `template/common-parameter-meta.txt` for common description strings.
   - Inputs and parameter meta must be in the same order
   - That order should be logical
-    - No hard and fast rules, but look to similar tasks/workflows for an example of proper ordering
+    - look to similar tasks/workflows for an example of proper ordering
     - Generally speaking:
       - Required inputs at the top
       - "sample" files before reference files
       - Resource configuration at the bottom
+        - memory allocations come before disk space allocations
       - `max_retries` should be last
       - If applicable, `detect_nproc` immediately before `max_retries`
       - If applicable, use the same parameter name, help string, and parameter ordering as the underlying tool called by the task